Health Assured large logo

 That’s not to say everyone should work in silence, but politeness, appropriate volume and tidy desks make a more welcoming space for everybody.

-Watch for and identify behaviours—does an employee consistently wriggle out of presenting reports to others, picking up the phone or heading to other offices to talk to people?
+Does an employee consistently wriggle out of presenting reports to others, picking up the phone or heading to other offices to talk to people?
 It’s likely they’re anxious.

 Sometimes, this is interpreted as laziness or unwillingness to work—and can cause catastrophic chain reactions of worry in those that suffer from anxiousness.
 Take care to watch for these signs, and when you spot them.

-Respond appropriately—don’t barrel in by asking sharp questions and demanding answers.
+Don’t barrel in by asking sharp questions and demanding answers.
 Have a quiet conversation in a private place and ask calm questions.

 Try to find out what causes the anxiety, and then you can work together to overcome it.
 It could help to suggest different social anxiety disorder coping skills that employees can fall back on in times of need.